Jeriah12/order-service/README.md

-# Order Service
+# order-service

-The **Order Service** manages the shopping cart, order placement, and order tracking functionalities within the e-commerce platform.
+The **order-service** manages the shopping cart, order placement, and order tracking functionalities within the e-commerce platform.

 ## Table of Contents